mikahas/moist-plants/README.md

 For this project I used an Arduino nano but most Arduino boards will suffice.
 Only requirements are 5 volts for the moisture sensor, 6 output pins for the LEDs and a sensor enabler pin.
 One analog input pin is needed to read the data from the sensor.
+The Arduino should be powered with a normal USB charger and that should be enough for the sensor as well.

 ### Components